isaaclyman/recipes/site/content/post/decoding-cupbop-uglybop-level-4.md

 5. Cook a handful of your chicken cubes at a time, flipping partway through (unless completely submerged), until internal temperature of the chicken is above 165°.
 The mochiko flour exterior doesn't brown much, but you can brown the flayed edges a little.
 6. After transferring your chicken to a cooling rack (or plate covered with a double layer of paper towels), _salt it!_ The chicken needs salt, and this seems to be the tastiest place to add it.
 If you want instead, you can experiment by adding it to the marinade or at another stage in the process.

+**Korean Fried Chicken**

-**UPDATE**: There is an easier way to do it that seems to match Cupbop's texture of fried chicken even better.
-There's a link to a [recipe here ](https://aaronandclaire.com/15-minute-korean-fried-chicken-recipe/)you can pull from.
+This is an easier way to do it that seems to match Cupbop's texture of fried chicken even better.
+There's a link to a [recipe here](https://aaronandclaire.com/15-minute-korean-fried-chicken-recipe/) you can pull from (exclude the sauce portion, although if you can figure out the Rock Bop sauce, this is how you could apply it).

 In short, it requires the following: